tonykieling/tweeter/README.md

 ## Improvements
-- User register and actions/functions regarding this feature
+- User's register and actions/functions regarding this feature
 - Aplly actions to the buttos/icons
 - Better Responsive Design